 As a Nature Reserve and Bird Observatory, the Calf is the ideal location to enjoy bird life, flora and fauna.
 Around 33 species of birds breed on the Island annually, around 10 of which are sea birds.
 Estate and ornithological wardens live on the island, from Spring to the Autumn, looking after the island’s population of resident and migrant birds.

 Self catering hostel accommodation is available on the Calf for up to 8 visitors.
 All bookings for overnight stays at the Calf of Man Observatory are handled by Island Escapes Please contact them directly with any enquiries.
 As a working bird observatory, accommodation is basic with shared bathroom facilities.
-Guests need to bring their own food supplies and a sleeping bag, and arrange their own transport to the Island.
+Due to water restrictions, showers are only available for the wardens.
+Guests need to bring their own food supplies and 5 litres of water per guest per day with them.
+Guests are also required to bring their own sleeping bag, and arrange their own transport to the Island.
 A stay on the Calf is only suitable for those who are fit enough to cope with the terrain and conditions.

 Day trips can be arranged directly with the boatmen.